Port Maria

-It has a population of approximately 7,500 people.
+It has a population of 8,240 people and 2,870 dwellings according to the 2022 Census.
 Notable structures include St Mary's Parish Church, built in 1861, and the St Mary courthouse, a Georgian structure built in 1820 which now houses the Port Maria civic centre.
 Jamaica's first Prime minister Alexander Bustamante was put on trial for manslaughter with Frank Pixley at the courthouse in 1947.
 They were acquitted.

 Port Maria is the birthplace of Sports Illustrated model Georgianna Robertson.

 As of March 2024, the mayor is Fitzroy Wilson of the People's National Party.